 Rosé Spritzer – Austria

 Next, we travel to Austria to indulge in the sunshine and a glass of Rosé Spritzer.
 This cocktail is simple to create by adding ice, Austrian Rosé, and soda water.
 Austria has a 175-year history of sparkling wine production.
-Unlike other sparkling wines, Austrian Sparkling Wines are only made with Rosé base wines.
+Unlike others, Austrian Sparkling Wines are only made with Rosé base wines.
 Rosé Spritzer is a refreshing bubbly drink perfect on a hot summer day.

-Enjoy your Austrian Rosé Spritzer over happy hour or by the pool!
+Enjoy your Austrian Rosé Spritzer over holiday happy hour or by the pool!